duluca/babel-camo-test/README.md

 Right-click on any of the .es7 files and choose "Associate file type".
 From the window that pops up, choose JavaScript

+If you want WebStorm to stop putting squiggly lines under (and complaining about) async/await: go to Languages and Frameworks -> JavaScript and choose JSX Harmony as your Javascript language version.

+##Please run gulp before proceeding!

 To enable debugging, create a run configuration for Node, where:
  - the Node Parameters is ```--harmony_proxies```,
  - the working directory is the ```server``` directory, and
  - the JavaScript file is ```index.js```

 * * * *WARNING!* * * *
 ======================